George Wallace: Economics and education

 The principal achievement of Wallace's first term was an innovation in Alabama industrial development that several other states later copied: he was the first Southern governor to travel to corporate headquarters in northern states to offer tax abatements and other incentives to companies willing to locate plants in Alabama.

-He also initiated a community college system that has now spread throughout the state, preparing many students to complete four-year degrees at Auburn University, UAB, or the University of Alabama.
+15 new trade schools were built during Wallace's term, while free school textbooks were introduced.
+Wallace also initiated a community college system that has now spread throughout the state, preparing many students to complete four-year degrees at Auburn University, University of Alabama at Birmingham, or the University of Alabama.
 Wallace Community College (Dothan), is named for his father.
 Wallace Community College Selma (Selma), and Wallace State Community College (Hanceville) are named for him.
 Lurleen B. Wallace Community College in Andalusia is named for Wallace's first wife, Lurleen Burns Wallace.

 The University of South Alabama, a new state university in Mobile, was chartered in 1963 during Wallace's first year in office as governor.